 Other Florida weekend getaway ideas out of the Miami area include jaunts up to Daytona Beach or St Augustine, which are both really fun and relaxing for families or couples, or even camping.
 And if you’re into camping, Tierra Verde, Rainbow Springs and Blue Springs are great ways to sleep out in nature if that’s your things, but for the easiest weekend, plot out the chill Gulf Coast.
 Check into a nice hotel, relax, and discover what makes Florida so wonderful.

 South Florida is full of so many easy day trips from Miami or weekend getaways to catch a different side of the Sunshine State.
-We visit Florida three or four times each year, so check back often to see what other great ideas and experiences we’ve had exploring the Scenic Route around Florida!
+We moving here, we would visit Florida three or four times each year, so check back often to see what other great ideas and experiences we’ve had exploring around our home state of Florida!